BiDAlab/BeCAPTCHA-Mouse/README.md

 #### BENCHMARK STRUCTURE
 BeCAPTCHA-Mouse benchmark are composed by two main folders: *'DB_GAN'* which contains the synthetic GAN trayectories and *'DB_fnc'* that contains the function-based ones.
-Each main folder has other two folders: *'raw'* folder which contains the raw data of the synthetic mouse trayectories in .txt files, and *'neuromotor'* (available soon) folder that contains the Sigma-Lognormal descomposition (more details in [3]) of the raw files in .ana format.
+Each main folder has other two folders: *'raw'* folder which contains the raw data of the synthetic mouse trayectories in .txt files, and *'neuromotor'* folder that contains the Sigma-Lognormal descomposition (more details in [3]) of the raw files in .ana format.
 Both kind of files have the same name to match them easily.

 #### FILES FORMAT
 + .txt files: it just contains two columns with the **{x̂, ŷ}** mouse coordinates.